Where and How to Store Water for Long-Term Use

 Protect your privacy

-• Cover the storage area with 3.5 mils thick black sheeting.
+• Cover the storage area with 3.5 mils black sheeting.

 Know how to siphon water

-• The siphon hose will slop downward into a catching container.
+• Place the siphon hose so it slopes downward into a catching container.

-• Insert the siphon valve end into the barrel and the plastic part into the catching container.
+• Insert the valve end into the drum and the outlet into your container.

-• Gently lift and lower the hose until water begins to flow—this should take only a few seconds.
+• Gently lift and lower the hose until water begins to flow.

 Water Storage